yalit/EasyAdminBundle-CustomWebTestCase/doc/tests.rst

 - :code:`generateNewFormUrl` : generates the url for the New form page (based on the Dashboard and Controller defined)
 - :code:`generateEditFormUrl` : generates the url for the Edit form page of a specific entity (based on the Dashboard and Controller defined and the entity Id)
 - :code:`generateDetailUrl` : generates the url for the Detail page of a specific entity (based on the Dashboard and Controller defined and the entity Id)
-- `:code:generateFilterRenderUrl` : generates the url to get the rendering of the filters (based on the Dashboard and Controller defined)
+- :code:`generateFilterRenderUrl` : generates the url to get the rendering of the filters (based on the Dashboard and Controller defined)

 Asserts
 ------------------------